CSSE6400/project-23-salt-and-paper/report/REPORT.md

   <img src="../model/adrs/dynamic diagram.PNG" alt="Salt and Paper Container Diagram" width="800"/>
 </div>

-The Minimum Viable Product (MVP) showcases a tantalizing software architecture, composed of components:
+This is a description of some parts of the application:

 1. Frontend:

-   - User Interface (UI): Crafted with cutting-edge React frameworks, the UI tantalizes users' visual senses, providing a seamless and visually pleasing experience.
+   - User Interface (UI): Crafted with Javascript, HTML, and CSS, the UI tantalizes users' visual senses, providing a seamless and visually pleasing experience.
    - Views and Components: We incorporated pictures icons, and other elements to make it easier to navigate through the app.
 The UI is designed to be responsive, ensuring a consistent experience across devices.

 2. Backend:

    - Server: We used Python Flask to serve the API endpoints.
 The server is responsible for handling the requests and responses between the frontend and the database.
 Orchestrates the flow of requests, serving multiple API endpoints of data to the frontend.
 Some of the endpoints are enforced with protected routes middleware to ensure the authentication and authorization of the users.
    - Database: We used PostgreSQL for its robustness.
 The database stores users' profiles, recipes, Cookbook and Ratings.
 Its design ensures data integrity and efficient recipe retrieval.
-We used the Sequelize ORM to facilitate the interaction with the database.
+We used the SQLAlchemy ORM to facilitate the interaction with the database.

 3. API:
    - Endpoints: The endpoints are designed to be RESTful and follow the best practices of RESTful API design.
 The endpoints are enforced with authentication and authorization to ensure the security of the data.
-   - RESTful API: The API endpoints are designed to be intuitive and easy to use.

 ## Trade-Offs